 - Communication abilities, both oral and written

 How do I become a business analyst with no experience?

-While many employers prefer individuals have at least some experience in a business analyst function, there are methods to circumvent this requirement by learning and showing the skills necessary to do the job of a business analyst.
+While many employers prefer individuals with at least some experience in a business analyst function, there are methods to circumvent this requirement by learning and showing the skills necessary to do the job of a business analyst.